QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 * Important size/ram consumption

 You may install many IDEs, 3 of them are taking around 10Gb and around 700Mb per download.
 The RAM consumption is somewhat important (sometimes could take 1Go~2Go).
-If you do not have a good computer, you may use **Projector**, which allow you to use a remote IDE <span class="tms">(not tested, it seems you need another computer "the server" running your IDE, while your slow computer will be "the client")</span>.
+If you do not have a good computer, you may use **Projector**, which allow you to use a remote IDE <small>(not tested, it seems you need another computer "the server" running your IDE, while your slow computer will be "the client")</small>.

 * auto-install